 \subsection{Other Motivating Examples}

 In addition to the mobile food pantry allocation problem which forms the focus of our work, we believe our ideas can prove useful in several other settings:\\ \textbf{Stockpile Allocation.} In many healthcare systems or resource allocation problems, government mechanisms decide how to allocate critical resources to states, individuals, or hospitals.
 For example, the US federal government was tasked with distributing Remdesivir, an antiviral drug used early in the panedemic for COVID-19 treatment~\citep{lupkin_2020}.
-More recently a propros, states and government organizations have been deciding how to allocate COVID-19 (or influenza) vaccines to various population demographics across several rounds~\citep{yi2015fairness,jaberi2014optimal}.
+More recently relevant, states and government organizations have been deciding how to allocate COVID-19 (or influenza) vaccines to various population demographics across several rounds~\citep{yi2015fairness,jaberi2014optimal}.
 In these scenarios on a monthly basis, each state is given a fixed amount of the resource (say COVID-19 vaccinations) and is tasked with distributing these to individuals across various distribution locations.
-While the primary goal is to develop efficient allocations (remarking the popularized term of getting ``shots in arms''), an alternative objective may be to ensure equitable access to the resource~\citep{shadmi2020health, donahue2020fairness, manshadi2021fair}.
+While the primary goal is to develop efficient allocations, an alternative objective may be to ensure equitable access to the resource~\citep{shadmi2020health, donahue2020fairness, manshadi2021fair}.

 \textbf{Reservation Mechanisms.} These are key for operating shared high-performance computing (HPC) systems~\citep{ghodsi2011dominant}.
 Cluster centers for HPC receive numerous requests online with varying demands for CPUs and GPUs.
 Algorithms must allocate resources to incoming jobs with only distributional knowledge of future resource demands.
 Important to these settings is the large number of resources (number of GPUs, RAM, etc available at the center), requiring algorithms that scale to higher-dimensional problems.